udallago/udallago.github.io/teaching.md

 ---

 <h2 class="fat-bottom">@UNIBO</h2>
-<p class="indentfirst" class=fat-bottom">Most of his teaching duties are within <a href="https://corsi.unibo.it/1cycle/ComputerScience">undergraduate</a> and <a href="https://corsi.unibo.it/2cycle/ComputerScience">graduate</a> programs in Computer Science and within the <a href="https://corsi.unibo.it/2cycle/artificial-intelligence">Master Program in Artificial Intelligence</a>, all at the University of Bologna.
-More info in his <a href="https://www.unibo.it/sitoweb/ugo.dallago/en">webpage at UNIBO</a>.</p>
+<p class="indentfirst">Most of his teaching duties are within <a href="https://corsi.unibo.it/1cycle/ComputerScience">undergraduate</a> and <a href="https://corsi.unibo.it/2cycle/ComputerScience">graduate</a> programs in Computer Science and within the <a href="https://corsi.unibo.it/2cycle/artificial-intelligence">Master Program in Artificial Intelligence</a>, all at the University of Bologna.
+More info in his <a href="https://www.unibo.it/sitoweb/ugo.dallago/en">webpage at UNIBO</a>.</p><br>

 <h2 class="fat-bottom">Graduate Courses</h2>
 <p class="indentfirst">The following is a selection of the PhD courses he has given in the recent past: